jtwig/book/tags/commands.md

 ```

 <p style="text-align: justify;">
-Later on one will describe how does the escaping functionality works behind the scenes.
+The escaping functionality is attached to the very end of the rendering pipeline as explained in Jtwig Core > Rendering pipeline.
 </p>